 Publication of Auctions

-The Transporter publishes an auction for particular Capacity Product for particular Interconnection Point on the Capacity Booking Platform.
-The publication contains at least the following information: (i) the Available Capacity offered as relevant Capacity Product at relevant Interconnection Point, (ii) the Reserve Price, and (iii) large price step and small price step for yearly, quarterly and monthly auctions.
+The Transporter publishes an auction for particular Standard Capacity Product for particular Interconnection Point on the Capacity Booking Platform.
+The publication contains at least the following information: (i) the Available Capacity offered as relevant Standard Capacity Product at relevant Interconnection Point, (ii) the Reserve Price, and (iii) large price step and small price step for yearly, quarterly and monthly auctions.

 The auctions for Firm Capacity shall be published and conducted according to the following calendar: